microsoft/CosmosDB_Multi-Tenant/README.md

 throughput at the database level.
 You can provision dedicated throughput for guaranteed level of performance, serve medium size customers, to avoid noisy neighbor problem.

-#### 3) Database account for tenant
+#### 3) Account per tenant
 You can provision separate database accounts for each tenant, which provides the highest level of isolation, but the lowest density.
 A single database account is dedicated to a tenant, which means they are not subject to the noisy neighbor problem.
-You can also configure the location of the database account according to the tenant's requirements, and you can tune the configuration of Azure Cosmos DB features, such as geo-replication and customer-managed encryption keys, to suit each tenant's requirements.
+You can also configure the location of the container data via replication according to the tenant's requirements, and you can tune the configuration of Azure Cosmos DB features, network access, backup policy
+and customer-managed encryption keys, to suit each tenant's requirements.

 #### 4) Hybrid Approaches
 You can consider a combination of the above approaches to suit different tenants' requirements and your pricing model.
 For example:
 * Provision all free trial customers within a shared container, and use the tenant ID or a synthetic key partition key.
-* Offer a paid Bronze tier that deploys a dedicated container per tenant, but with shared throughput on a database.
 * Offer a higher Silver tier that provisions dedicated throughput for the tenant's container.
 * Offer the highest Gold tier, and provide a dedicated database account for the tenant, which also allows tenants to select the geography for their deployment.